What should I expect from my first appointment?

 What forms of payment does Las Vegas Myofascial Release accept?

 Payment is expected at the time of treatment.
-Cash, Credit and Debit Card and PayPal are all forms of acceptable payment.
+Cash is preferred, Credit and Debit Card and PayPal are also forms of acceptable payment.
 Las Vegas Myofascial release Gift Certificates are also accepted.
 We will be happy to provide you with a payment receipt so you can submit to your insurance company.
 Reimbursement will depend on your policy cover for massage therapy.

 How do I find out more about MFR?